-The events were mapped for six EHR databases with four coding systems: Lombardy regional health records, Medicare, Puglia regional health records, PHARMO (all ICD-9 [ICD9]), GePaRD (ICD-10 [Pavillon1992]), IPCI (ICPC-2 [Hofmans1996]), and CPRD (READ-v2 [Schulz1996]).
-Differences between codes sets for databases with the same coding system were possibly due to characteristics of the databases (general practitioner’s vs. primary care) that required the inclusion of database-specific proxies and exclusion criteria.
-Because mappings are created by coding systems in CodeMapper, we selected only one reference code set for each coding system (Medicare, GePaRD, CPRD, IPCI).
+The events were mapped for seven EHR databases with four coding systems: Lombardy regional health records, Medicare, Puglia regional health records, PHARMO (all ICD-9 [ICD9]), GePaRD (ICD-10 [Pavillon1992]), IPCI (ICPC-2 [Hofmans1996]), and CPRD (READ-2 [Schulz1996]).
+Because different code sets for the same coding system cannot be created with CodeMapper, we selected one reference code set per targeted coding system based on the least number of database-specific additions (ICD-9: Medicare, ICD-10: GePaRD, READ-2: CPRD, ICPC-2: IPCI).
+Because the reference set of Medicare contained codes from ICD-9 and ICD-9/CM, we integrated a target coding system in CodeMapper that is the union of ICD-9 and ICD-9/CM.
+The Metathesaurus covers only READ-CTV3 and not READ-2.
+To generate codes for READ-2 a translation table between READ-2 and READ-CTV3 was integrated into CodeMapper.
 Codes from the IPCI mapping where trimmed to three digits (e.g. A03) to adjust for the different versions of ICPC that are used in IPCI.

-Overall, the reference code sets contains 438 codes for seven events and four target coding systems (see table 3).
-The size of code sets differs between coding systems: The codes sets for READ-2 contain 48.33 codes at average and the code sets for ICPC-2 contain only 3 codes at average.
+Overall, the reference code sets contains 438 codes for seven events and four target coding systems (table 1).
+The size of code sets differs between coding systems: The codes sets for READ-2 contain 48.33 codes at average and the code sets for ICPC-2 contain only three codes at average.
 This discrepancy is firstly due to the differences of granularity of the coding systems (READ-2 has 77290 codes in UMLS and ICPC-2 has 1397).
 Secondly, the queries to the IPCI database (to which the ICPC-2 code sets are targeted) are supported by keyword searches on the free-text portion of the medical record.

 The name and the case definitions of the selected events were provided as an input to CodeMapper.
 Exclusion codes where not taken into account in the evaluation because they were not specified in the textual case definitions but added based on the database-specific needs.

+Table 1: Size of case definitions and number of codes in the reference set.
+The numbers of exclusion codes are given in brackets.